Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 forms as input to cryptographic operations, independent of the CIDVV Calling Party Number encoding.

-CIDVV operations rely on short-lived state, typically on the order of 10 seconds, referred to in this document as the "validity window".
+CIDVV operations rely on state within the validity window, typically on the order of 10 seconds.

 ## Response Semantics